TheJacksonLaboratory/2022-08-16-the-bash-shell/index.md

 SURVEYS - DO NOT EDIT SURVEY LINKS
 {% endcomment %}
 <h2 id="surveys">Surveys</h2>
-<p>Please be sure to complete these surveys that you will get before and after the workshop.</p>
+<p>Please be sure to complete the surveys that you will get before and after the workshop.</p>
 {% if site.carpentry == "incubator" %}
 <p><a href="{{ site.incubator_pre_survey }}">Pre-workshop Survey</a></p>
 <p><a href="{{ site.incubator_post_survey }}">Post-workshop Survey</a></p>